cterndrup/PidManager/README.md

-PidManager -- a thread-safe process id manager (although it is not yet thread-safe)
-              based on a series of exercises from Operating System Concepts 9th Edition
+PidManager -- a thread-safe process id manager based on a series of exercises from Operating System Concepts 9th Edition